RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 Author(s) initials.
 Family name(s), “Title of figure/table,” abbrev. *Title of Publication*, vol. (volume number), no. (issue number), p. or pp. page(s) of figure, Month Year of Publication.

-> {.ieee-refs}[9] &nbsp; Y. Karatas and F. Ince, "Fuzzy system with two inputs and one output," *IEEE Aerosp.
+> {.ieee-refs}[9] &nbsp;&nbsp; Y. Karatas and F. Ince, "Fuzzy system with two inputs and one output," *IEEE Aerosp.
 Electron.
 Syst.
 Mag.*, vol. 31, no. 5, p.
 32, May 2016. {/.ieee-refs}

 ###### end-subtype-content